6 QUESTIONS MALAYSIAN WOMEN SHOULD ASK THEIR PHARMACIST ABOUT BIRTH CONTROL

 Accidentally missing a dose is common for pill takers, and every brand of oral contraceptive contains a patient information packet, which includes instructions to follow if you missed a dose.
 Should you miss several pills during a cycle, try using a condom as an added precaution.
 Your pharmacist will be able to guide you if you’re unsure.

-5. What side effects are associated with the use of oral contraceptives?
+5. What side effects are associated with the use of birth control pill?

 Some women take the pill to reduce acne, premenstrual symptoms, and heavy periods.8 It is necessary that you understand how to take oral contraceptives correctly and its potential risks and side effects.
 Most women who take the combined pill do not experience many side effects, as hormonal side effects are mostly mild-to-moderate.